-Green Banks present numerous possible benefits to the District, as the District could meet its ambitious clean energy goals without the expense of grants.
+Green Banks present numerous possible benefits to the District, and could help the District meet its ambitious clean energy goals without the expense of grants.
 These benefits include:

 • Elimination of Upfront Cost - By offering 100% financing, in partnership with private lenders, Green Banks can eliminate the greatest barrier to consumer and business adoption of clean energy technologies.